Best Website Builders for US Businesses

 Buying Guide: How to Choose a Website Builder

-When looking for the right website builder to help you achieve your ideal website, we recommend you look at the following criteria to ensure your dreams can be materialized.
+When looking for the right website builder to help you achieve your ideal website, we recommend you look at the following criteria to ensure your dreams can be realized.

-1. Pricing: Arguably the most important factor.
+1. Pricing: Arguably one of the most important factors.
 Consider your budget restraints, and whether you prefer to buy domains and hosting separately, as well as any recurring monthly fees.

 2. Ease of use: The platform should be intuitive and easy to navigate, even for non-technical users.
 You want something that allows you to create and edit pages visually without needing to know code.

-3. Flexibility and customization options: Look for a web builder that offers a broad range of templates, themes, and the ability to customize elements like fonts, colors, and layouts.
+4. Flexibility and customization options: Look for a website builder that offers a broad range of templates, themes, and the ability to customize elements like fonts, colors, and layouts.
 Ideally, you want to be able to tailor the design to your brand.

-4. Built-in SEO tools: Choose a site builder that helps improve your search engine optimization by automatically generating metadata, and more.
+5. Built-in SEO tools: Choose a site builder that helps improve your search engine optimization by automatically generating metadata and more.

-6. Scalability: An ideal website builder grows with you allowing expansion into more pages and bandwidth as your traffic demands increase.
+7. Scalability: An ideal website builder grows with you, allowing expansion into more pages and bandwidth as your traffic demands increase.

-We tested 10 market-leading website builders to evaluate them in terms of functionality, usability, accuracy, and aesthetics so we can make all the latest useful recommendations to US businesses.
+We tested and researched 16 market-leading website builders, evaluating their functionality, usability, integrations and customer support so we can make the most useful recommendations to US businesses.

-Our rigorous testing process means these products have been scored and rated in six main categories of investigation and 33 subcategories – this means 251 areas of investigation in total.
-We then gave each category score a ‘relevance weighting' to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers – and that's our product testing algorithm in a nutshell!
+Our rigorous testing process means these products have been scored and rated in six main categories of investigation and 33 subcategories.
+We then gave each category score a “relevance weighting” to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers.

 Our main testing categories for website builders are:

-Design: the aesthetic appeal and visual layout of a website created using a website builder.
-It encompasses aspects such as page templates and customizable themes.
+• Design functionality: The aesthetic appeal and visual layout of a website created using a website builder.
+It encompasses aspects such as page templates, customizable themes, and content display tools (accordions, tabs, etc.).

 Expert verdict